 Another increased capacity has been my sensory experience.
 Or, at least, my ability to recall sensory experiences from the dream.

 For most who remember their dreams, narrative or interpretation takes precedence in their reporting, even if the details are strange and the events non-linear.
-When we focus on the story, unless the sense experience is particularly compelling, we don’t tend to mention it when sharing a dream.
+When we focus on the story, unless the sense experience is particularly compelling (ie. we danced to my favorite song playing overhead), we don’t tend to mention it when sharing a dream.

 “I was in the basement of a house.”